 - It is generally advised to use a little less than the label instructs, this reduces the chance of any un-adsorbed nitrogen leaching into groundwater.

-When it comes to choosing the best winterizer it really comes down to personal choice, however I have always had great results with Espoma EOFW30 Fall Winterizer.
+When it comes to choosing the best winterizer fertilizer it really comes down to personal choice, however, I have always had great results with Espoma EOFW30 Fall Winterizer.
 I get consistent results and my lawn stays nice and healthy throughout the year, no matter the conditions (even when the nights are below freezing).

 - Made from feather meal poultry manure and sulfate of potash

 - Extra potash for next year's spring greening